Polish President to veto controversial court bill

 (CNN)Polish President Andrzej Duda said Monday he will veto a bill that would have given his populist government the power to force out all of the nation's Supreme Court judges.

-Passage of the controversial bill through both houses of Polish parliament last week prompted huge protests in the capital Warsaw and across the country in recent days.
+The controversial bill is part of a package of judicial reforms that was passed by both houses of Polish parliament last week, prompting huge protests in the capital Warsaw and across the country.

-"This law would not strengthen the sense of justice" in society, Duda said in a televised declaration announcing his decision Monday, the AFP news agency reported.
+"This law would not strengthen the sense of justice" in society, Duda said in a televised declaration Monday, the AFP news agency reported.

 Critics condemned the legislation as a blatant power grab by Duda and his right-wing Law and Justice Party (PiS), which repeatedly insisted that it was simply carrying out needed judicial reform.